 Copycat from DV8 is, like the rest of the Deviants, somewhere in her mid-twenties.
 However, she's very small and somewhat physically underdeveloped; as her teammate Frostbite puts it, "ain't an ID fake enough to make her look older than thirteen."

-In some continuities, Superman.
+The Man of Steel himself in some continuities.
 In the Christopher Reeve movies, and sometimes in the comics as well, it's said that the voyage from Krypton to Earth took thousands of years (it was an experimental starship, after all), during which Kal-El aged only slightly—from swaddling infant to toddler, in the movie.
 Stories taking place in the future generally show Superman's aging to be much slower than that of humans, and that's if he ages at all, with generally the worst of it being him getting some gray hair.
 One particualr storyline says that he actually shouldn't age at all, and he only does so because he grew up thinking he should.

 Jimmy Olsen generally falls under Vague Age, but in one storyline he's captured by a version of Toyman who is an adult-hating child.
 Toyman says that he can trust Jimmy, since they're both kids—and Jimmy angry kicks him, noting that he's 23.